 Darling eager to capitalize on chance to start for Carolina

-Darling eager to capitalize on chance to start for Carolina Scott Darling is ready to finally be a full-time starting goalie Check out this story on USATODAY.com: https://usat.ly/2pyiKrn FILE - In this Dec.
-10, 2015, file photo, Chicago Blackhawks goalie Scott Darling takes a break in the second period of an NHL hockey game against the Nashville Predators in Nashville, Tenn.
+In this Feb.
+19, 2017, file photo, Chicago Blackhawks goalie Scott Darling guards the goal during the first period of an NHL hockey game against the Buffalo Sabres in Buffalo, N.Y.
 Darling is ready to be a starting goalie for the first time.
+The Chicago Blackhawks' longtime backup is taking over as Carolina's top option following his recent trade to the Hurricanes.

 Add your comments below